deepcurator/DCC/demo/run_all_modalities/README.md

 # Deep Code Curator Demo Installation

-We provide instructions on how to install the demo requirements on a Windows machine.
+We provide instructions on the installation of the demo requirements.

 ## Python Environment